mozilla-l10n/documentation/src/tools/pontoon/messaging_center.md

 * By last login\
-Filter contributors based on their last login activity within a specific date range.
+Filter contributors based on their last login activity.

+You can set the start of date range and/or end of date range.
+Fields can be left empty (e.g. setting just the `From` field will search for users who have logged in on the specified day or later.)

 ### Review and send message